KuroLabs/stegcloak/README.md

 Options:

 ```
-  -c, --cover <covertext>  Text that you want to hide your secret with
+  -c, --cover <covertext>  Text that you want to hide your secret within
   -n, --nocrypt            If you don't need encryption (default: false)
   -i, --integrity          If additional security of preventing tampering is needed (default: false)
   -h, --help               display help for command